nathanaelhub/f1-race-predictor/README.md

 - **Modern UI/UX** - Contemporary web design principles
 - **Data Visualization** - Edward Tufte's principles of statistical graphics

-### 🏆 **Special Recognition**
+### 🏆 **Personal Journey**
-*This project was developed as part of graduate research in applied machine learning and sports analytics.
-Special thanks to the F1 community for their passion and the open-source community for making this research possible.*
+*This passion project started from a simple question: "Can I predict F1 races?"
+It became an incredible learning journey combining my love for Formula 1 with my curiosity about machine learning.
+Huge thanks to the amazing F1 community and all the open-source developers who made this possible!*

 ---